umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Team-Members/index.md

 * Read: A team member with Read permissions can only view the project in the portal as well as the backoffices.
 They are not able to deploy or change anything on the project itself.
 They can clone down the project, but cannot push changes they have made locally.
 Since by default they are added as an admin in the backoffice, they can make changes in the backoffice.
 If you want to change this, see Team Member Permissions in the Umbraco Backoffice below.

-* Write: A team member with Write permissions can do everything on a project except delete and edit team.
+* Write: A team member with Write permissions can do everything on a project except deleting it and editing the team.
 A user with Write permissions is able to deploy changes between environments through the portal.
 They have access to the git repositories and can push local changes to the environment.

 * Admin: Has access to everything on a project.
 An admin can delete a project, and edit the team.
 An admin can deploy changes between environments in the Project Portal and has access to git, as well as the Power Tools Kudu.